 I was a little sceptical at first, since films about Brazilian poverty and crime are well-trodden ground now, but it does show a different side (the police) and in the end was a high 3/5 or low 4/5.

 And from Italy to France for the simpler but no less impactful pleasures of "Il y a Longtemps Que Je T'aime" (I've Loved You So Long) the debut film by Phillipe Claudel.
 It concerns Juliette, a woman taken into the home of her younger sister and her family following many years serving a lengthy sentence in prison.
 To say more about the crime and the effect it has upon those around her would be to say too much, but Juliette is expertly played with deeply felt weariness and barely supressed emotional turmoil by Kristen Scott Thomas demonstrating again her aptitude for performing entirely in the French language (as in last year's thriller "Tell No One").
 She is supported by an excellent cast, including a beautiful and expressive Elsa Zylberstein as her sister Lea and Lise S�gur, Lea's 9 year old adopted daughter who is delightful and natural as child actors very rarely are.
-From what starts as a fairly intriguing but slight family drama develops into a much more emotionally involving piece than I first expected, mainly thanks to the strong central performances and several scenes that have the force of real emotional weight; one where Juliette meets her mother again, now in a home and afflicted with Alzheimer's, and the
+From what starts as a fairly intriguing but slight family drama develops into a much more emotionally involving piece than I first expected, mainly thanks to the strong central performances and several scenes that have the force of real emotional weight; one where Juliette meets her mother again, now in a home and afflicted with Alzheimer's, and the inevitable release of Juliette's stored up pain at the conclusion of the film had me brushing away tears.

 If you get the chance - check them out.